 But if everything else points away from it, your gut just doesn’t feel easy about it and then this verse pops in your head, you cannot ignore all those other signs and run with that one verse!

-Sometimes when we want something really bad we will latch onto things that seem to confirm it for us.
+Sometimes when we want something really bad we will latch on to things that seem to confirm it for us because that is what we WANT to see.
 But again, measure everything up, not just one or two things.

 Obeying the Voice of God Sometimes Comes With Mistakes

 When we talk about following and obeying the voice of God, we have to learn and understand that we are sometimes going to make mistakes and that’s ok!

 We are not always going to get it right.
 I have made my fair share of mistakes in obeying God.